Authentic Assessment

 - Module 4 - Looking Ahead: Telling New Stories About Our Teaching Experiences TD-O-W22-04

-Early Career Faculty Mentoring Program
+Early Career Faculty Workshop Series

 This course introduces students to the skills and theories involved in leading and sustaining educationally effective discussions.
 Students will experience a variety of discussion-based active learning lessons, and will have an opportunity to facilitate a discussion, and receive feedback on their teaching.
-By the end of this course, students will be in a better position to judge which methods they would like to use in their own classes, and how they can be adapted to suit personal teaching styles and disciplinary needs.Lecturing
+By the end of this course, students will be in a better position to judge which methods they would like to use in their own classes, and how they can be adapted to suit personal teaching styles and disciplinary needs.University Teaching Capstone

 This course addresses current and emerging teaching and learning issues, topics, and concerns, and serves as a forum where students can explore and challenge their teaching and learning assumptions.
 Students will learn about theories and models of reflective practice and communicating their teaching identity.
 They will also have the opportunity to observe and practice teaching and learning concepts and theories learned in the University Teaching Program.
 As this course is the final requirement for participants in the UTC, it is expected that students have an understanding of the basic theories and principles of higher education.
 This course is only open to students enrolled in the University Teaching Program.Winter GATAcademy